-- act to promote ecotourism and spread knowledge about the concept
+- act to promote ecotourism and sustainable outdoor life in Sweden.

 The Swedish Tourist Association is independent of religion and party-based politics.
-This means, among other things, that STF approves of the Swedish environmental objectives that Parliament has established.
+This means that STF approves of the Swedish environmental objectives that Parliament has established.
 Well-functioning ecosystems, biological diversity, good husbandry of natural resources and the preservation of the natural world and cultural heritage are fundamental principles of the tourism that STF represents.

 1. STF works to promote sustainable tourism in Sweden that nurtures the natural and cultural values of the places visited.

-This means, among other things, that STF supports the national strategy for the development of Swedish tourism, while at the same time pointing out that it is of great importance to ensure that natural and cultural values are cared for in a manner that is sustainable in the long term.
+This means that STF supports the national strategy for the development of Swedish tourism, while at the same time pointing out that it is of great importance to ensure that natural and cultural values are cared for in a manner that is sustainable in the long term.
 STF works to promote environmentally sensitive public transport at reasonable prices.
 Arrangements under the auspices of STF are to aspire to satisfy the requirements of ecotourism.

 2. STF defends actively the right of public access.

-This means, among other things, that it is to be permitted for individuals, voluntary bodies and commercial actors to be present on the land or water of another person.
+This means that it is to be permitted for individuals, voluntary bodies and commercial actors to be present on the land or water of another person.
 It is to be permitted to pick berries, mushrooms and similar for individual use.
 Open and healthy dialogue with landowners is to be aspired to.

 3. STF defends actively shoreland protection.

-This means, among other things, that in regions of great need of open shorelands, exemption from shoreland protection is to be given in an extremely restrictive manner, if such an exemption would lead to new areas being removed from the right of public access.
+This means that in regions of great need of open shorelands, exemption from shoreland protection is to be given in an extremely restrictive manner, if such an exemption would lead to new areas being removed from the right of public access.

 4. STF actively defends the opportunity to experience the natural world free of noise.